 Life in the Senior School is exciting, offering intellectual freedom and engaging discussion as well as a rich and rewarding co-curricular programme.
 A warm, relaxed and inclusive environment enables you to forge firm friendships and embrace intellectual risk, developing a personal and academic confidence that will take you far beyond school.
 As you look towards the future, personalised higher education and careers support will help you achieve your aspirations, whatever they may be.

-This information is designed to give candidates an idea of what to expect in the entrance examinations.
 Candidates will sit an entrance examination in each of the four subjects (mathematics/further mathematics is considered one subject) for which they wish to be considered.
 Each examination paper will last 45 minutes.
 Students may be asked to sit an additional entrance paper in a fifth nominated subject on interview day (advanced notice will be given).
 Access arrangements, such as rest breaks, extra time, modified papers or access to a computer are available for students with SEND.

 There is no examination for art.
 Candidates are instead requested to bring along working sketchbooks and a portfolio of work which will be viewed by the Director of Art and Design.